KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 ### O

 ### P

+P2W (Pay To Win)
+: A game that does not require an upfront payment to play but there are items you can purchase that make you better than other players (and make it easier for you to win).
+: <b><em>Example: APB Reloaded was considered to be a Pay-To-Win Game </em></b>

 Pathfinding
 : This is the name given to a system that allows an AI controlled character or object to find a path to a location within the game world.
 Normally, a starting point and destination are fed into pathfinding systems and other variables are then layered on top to find the clearest logical path for the AI controlled entity to take.